 The Arashiyama Bamboo forrest is another incredible must-see in Kyoto.
 Unfortunately, due to Golden Week crowds, I had to share this tranquil experience with nearly a thousand of my closest friends.

 Crowds aside, the bamboo forrest is a sight to behold.
-It consists of a long path lined by towering shoots of bamboo that seem to shoot straight up to the sky on both sides (ha, punny.)
+It consists of a long path lined by towering shoots of bamboo that seem to shoot straight up to the sky on both sides (she’s punny.)

 I’d imagine that visiting the bamboo forrest first thing in the morning would allow for a more serene, meditative atmosphere, but in either case, I absolutely loved it.